Citigroup: Federal Reserve stress tests (2012–2016)

-In February 2016, the company was subject to a lawsuit as a result of the bankruptcy of a Mexican oil services firm.
+In February 2016, the company was subject to a $1.1 billion fraud lawsuit filed by lender Rabobank and other investors as a result of the bankruptcy of Oceanografia SA, a Mexican oil services firm.
+The plaintiffs claimed that Citigroup conspired with Oceanografia to accept falsified work estimates.
+The courts found in favor of Citigroup.

 In April 2016, Citigroup announced that it would eliminate its bad bank, Citi Holdings.